Can Sugar Substitutes Cause Cavities?

 About the Authors

-Dr. Thomas Meschke and Dr. Aaron Swingdorf are two trusted dentists who readily provide patients with preventive services to mitigate serious oral health issues.
+Dr. Aaron Swingdorf is a dentist who readily provides patients with preventive services to mitigate serious oral health issues.
 Encouraging individuals to practice good oral hygiene at home, it often takes more than brushing and flossing to keep cavities at bay.
 This is why they provide tips and suggestions to build better eating habits so that the foods and beverages consumed will help, not hinder, a person’s smile.
 Contact us at (952) 448-4151 or visit our website to learn more.

 We used the following sources to generate this particular blog article, some of which include: